harvzor/portfolio/data/blog/better-task-scheduling-in-umbraco.md

 - ensuring that repeat payments or orders occur
 - sending emails to users which haven't been active in a while

 Umbraco has a built-in way of handling task scheduling.
-Shove the following code in a YourUmbracoSite.Web/config/umbracoSettings.config file and you're away:
+Add the following code in a YourUmbracoSite.Web/config/umbracoSettings.config file and you're away:

 ```
 <scheduledTasks>